 On March 11, 2020, the World Health Organization declared the spread of COVID-19 as a global pandemic due to the rapid increase in the number of infections.
 On March 16, 2020, a state of calamity was declared throughout the Philippines and enhanced community quarantine (ECQ) was imposed throughout the island of Luzon until May 15, 2020.
 This has caused disruption to the Group's operations and significantly affected the financial performance, as with most of the companies worldwide.
-The pandemic also caused disruptions in the operations of LHAI resulting in a temporary shutdown of its operations during the lockdown period.
-Subsequent various quarantine extensions were implemented particularly in high risk areas and until towards the second half of the year, the restrictions were gradually eased to revive and sustain the economy.
+The pandemic also affected the operations of HAI resulting in a temporary shutdown of its operations during the lockdown period.
+Subsequent various quarantine extensions were implemented particularly in high-risk areas and until towards the second half of the year, after which the restrictions were gradually eased to revive and sustain the economy.
 Since then, there have been increased market activities.
-The national vaccination program helped brought back the businesses to normalcy and gained further momentum to improved profitability.
+The national vaccination program also helped bring back businesses to normalcy and gain further momentum to improve profitability.

-During 2021, the province of Rizal, where the quarry operation is located, was placed into various community quarantine status.
-The country battled various COVID-19 variants, the Alpha, Beta but the most contagious and fatal was the Delta variant.
+During 2021, the province of Rizal, where the quarry operation is located, was placed under various community quarantine status.
+The country dealt with various COVID-19 variants such as the Alpha, Beta and the Delta variant.
 The year started with about 1,700 daily cases and peaked to about more than 26,000 cases towards the end of the third quarter of 2021.
-As the inoculation drive intensified and the immunity permeated, the cases significantly dropped until it reached the lowest single day infection count at about over a 100 in December 2021.
+As the inoculation drive intensified, the cases significantly dropped until it reached the lowest single day infection count towards the end of 2021.
 Unfortunately, as the year ended, another COVID-19 variant plagued the country, the more highly infectious Omicron variant.
-The government continues to monitor the number of cases and adjust the community quarantine restrictions accordingly.
+The national government continued to monitor the number of cases and adjusted the community quarantine restrictions accordingly.
 The government, through the Inter-Agency Task Force (IATF) for the Management of Emerging Infectious Diseases continues to facilitate inter-sectoral collaboration to establish preparedness and ensure efficient government response to assess, monitor, and control the spread of any potential epidemic in the Philippines.
 These measures help open the economy amidst the pandemic and thereby improve the Group's financial performance.

 In January 2022, the IATF placed the various parts of the country, including the province of Rizal, under Alert Level 3, as COVID-19 cases soared due to the highly transmissible Omicron variant.
+As the vaccinated population increased and cases significantly reduced, the IATF reduced the restrictions across the country in the succeeding quarters of 2022.